 'Would You Adam & Eve It?' shows what happens if you tell two chaps who like to make people laugh; dramatise all 90 chapters from the first two books of the Bible.

-With a few strategic speedy bits to help it achieve a 90 minute running time - it has amazed audiences around the world for the last 9 years, including the Edinburgh Fringe Festival.
+With a few strategic speedy bits to help it achieve it's running time - it has amazed audiences around the world for the last 10 years, including the Edinburgh Fringe Festival.
 The show in being toured in partnership with the Bible Society who believe that when people engage with the Bible, lives can change - for good.

 The show caters for anyone aged 10 or over - and for each venue there are a number of free tickets for children (speak to the venue directly).

 – Edinburgh Fringe Review 2017